leonp/leonp.github.io/blog/web/_posts/2016-03-25-typography-good-friday.md

 </figure>

-Florens suggested some workarounds, but nothing worked.
+I've tried setting explicit numerical font weights and combinations of `-apple-system-body` and `-apple-system`, but nothing works.
 If you've got any ideas, [tweet me](https://twitter.com/leonpaternoster).